How to Select the Right Plugins as a Producer

 You don’t really have a choice now..

-If you want to open up your old real projects again, you need to keep those old plugins around.. and that’s why it’s REALLY important to keep your plugins backed up properly..
+To open old real projects again, you need those old plugins.. and that’s why it’s REALLY important to keep your plugins backed up properly..

 You can learn how I organize my music folder in this course..